ARMmbed/mbed-client/README.md

 ### Update

 Periodically or based on certain events within the LWM2M Client or initiated by the LWM2M Server, the LWM2M Client updates its registration information with the LWM2M Server by sending an **Update** operation to the LWM2M Server.
-This is how you can de-update (what is this?) your registration:
+This is how you can update your registration:

 ```
 M2MInterface::update_registration(M2MSecurity* security_object, const uint32_t lifetime)